varunsax12/Virtual_Channel_Router/README.md

 Expected Output:  <br />
   -> Command line report generated  <br />
-  -> test.vcd: VCD file for visual debug which can be opened using “gtkwave -f test.vcd”  <br />  <br />
+  -> test.vcd: VCD file for visual debug which can be opened using “gtkwave -f test.vcd”  <br />

 The report contains the status of each router stage at each time stamp.
 Different stages displayed (demarcated by ********* identifiers):  <br />
   -> INPUT SIGNALS: Inputs and outputs to and from the router top connections.  <br />